garris/BackstopJS/README.md

 ### troubleshooting

-BackstopJS is fairly bare bones and there is not much in the way of guardrails to recover from things like an invalid config or a file not found.
-If something goes wrong it generally manifests in casperJS complaining about a missing selector.
-If this happens you have the option of sending the configured URL(s) file contents to the console.
-From there you can at least verify that PhantomJS is indeed making a successful file request (and receiving the correct file back too.)
+####Sometimes users run into this gulp-not-found error...

+    Local gulp not found in ~/path-to-your-project-root/
+    Try running: npm install gulp

+If this happens then you may not be in the right directory – try...

+    cd node_modules/backstopjs/

+Then try running BackstopJS again.

+#### Sometimes users need to make sure they are hitting the right files...

+To verify that BackstopJS is making a successful file request you can run the following command and  your file contents will be displayed in your terminal.

 From `./node_modules/backstopjs` ...